-The first stage is designed to analyse strengths and weaknesses.
+The first stage is designed to analyse the strengths and weaknesses.
 We can draw heavily on previous career experience and the outcomes of courses previously attended.
 These should be supplemented by the perceived opportunities that will have been derived from experience and any ‘threats’ to continued success.

 Stage 2 – Setting Goals

-This involves setting new and clearly definable goals which are measurable either through support of a mentor, manager, or perhaps using individual personal aims.
+This involves setting new and clearly definable goals which are measurable either through the support of a mentor, manager, or perhaps using individual personal aims.
 These goals should include the company’s adjectives.

 Stage 3 – Personal Objectives